HoraceShmorace/auth0-idp-webtask/README.md

 ## Setup
 You'll need:

-1. An Auth0 application (SPA or Regular Web Application) with which you authenticate your users using an Identity Provider (i.e. – Facebook, Google, etc).
+1. An Auth0 application (SPA or Regular Web Application) with which you authenticate your users using an Identity Provider.
 See here for instructions on how to connect your app to an Identity Provider: https://auth0.com/docs/identityproviders.

 1. An Auth0 *Machine to Machine* application configured to use the Auth0 Management API.
 Follow all of the setup instructions for **Step 1: Get a Token** here: https://auth0.com/docs/connections/calling-an-external-idp-api#step-1-get-a-token.